YashdalfTheGray/ieee-workshop/client/README.md

 `node` and `git` will need to be installed.
 This can be verified by running `node --version` and `git --version` from the command line.
 This should print out the versions.

+Typescript and Typings will also need to be installed globally.
+This can be done by running `npm install --global typescript typings`.

 ## Installation

 If you're in the project root, use `cd` to switch to the `client` directory and then run `npm install`.